 We also work hard to make sure that a broad range of potential applicants know about the careers opportunities we offer.
 To help us achieve this, we participate in careers events aimed at particular diversity groups.

-When joining HSBC, you will have the opportunity to join our seven Employee networks.
+When joining HSBC, you will have the opportunity to join our eight Employee networks.
 These form the foundation of our culture and are not just a way to meet new people.
 They provide a place to learn new skills, share advice and support, and help the bank address business challenges.

 To find out what life at HSBC is like, visit us on social media: